On the quantum improved Schwarzschild black hole: Quantum improved gravity

 In order to make this method physically more acceptable, one should add kinetic terms for $G(x)$ in such a way that the resulting equation of motion for $G(x)$ has exactly the solution obtained from the ERGE.
 This is the consistency condition.
 The bad news for this way of improvement is that this is a hard task to do.

 \item \textit{Action improvement}: As it is clear, none of the above mentioned methods of improvement are physically plausible.
 In a physically acceptable improvement method, the quantum corrections have to lead to a general covariant improved action.
 The improved solutions are the solutions of the improved Einstein's equations obtained from the improved action.

-To do so, here we suggest to improve $G_N$ to $G(\chi )$ in the action, where $\chi$ is one of curvature invariants like Kretschmann invariant.
+To do so, here we suggest to improve $G_N$ to $G(\chi )$ in the action, where $\chi$ is a function of all independent curvature invariants.
 That is to say, the proposal is to use the cutoff identification $k\to\chi$.

-This is a true physical cuttoff identification, because of the fact that the lenght scales in the general relativity are given by the curvature.
+This is a true physical cuttoff identification, because as discussed in the \cite{Moti-Shojai3}, the suitable length scales for this method are given by the curvature in general relativity.
+Since the tidal forces are described by the curvature components, we could consider this cutoff as the maximum neighbourhood size which can be considered so small that the tidal forces of gravitational quantum fluctuations cannot violate the equivalence principle yet \cite{Moti-Shojai3}.

 To obtain $G(\chi)$, first we should find $x(\chi)$ from the non--improved solution and then $G(\chi)$ is defined.
 By this substitution the general covariance would be saved without any critique for ignorance of kinetic terms of the field $G(x)$.

 It has to be noted that in this way we are dealing with a higher derivative theory. \end{itemize}